rnpm/rnpm/README.md

   ```

 - `func` - Plugin itself.
 This function will be used when you run a command above
 - `descripion` - Command description.
-If user runs `$ rnpm --help`, this field will be displayed as a command description
+If user runs `$ rnpm --help`, this field will be displayed as a command description.

+#### Using third-party plugins

+All existing plugins follows a naming convention: `rnpm-plugin-<plugin name>` (e.g. [`rnpm-plugin-link`]((https://github.com/rnpm/rnpm-plugin-link))).
+To include plugin to your rnpm build, just install it as a npm package, it'll be included to your rnpm tool automatically (wow, magic!).
+Let's consider following example: we have a `rnpm-plugin-something` plugin which we doesn't provide you automatically with `rnpm` tool.
+To install it manually, you need to run `npm install rnpm-plugin-something --save-dev` inside your project folder.
+Then, you can run it by `rnpm something` or check if command has been successfully installed by running `rnpm --help` - you should see a new plugin in the list of commands.

 For further reading you can check our [example plugin](https://github.com/rnpm/rnpm-plugin-link)